dkowis/tracker-app/README.md

 ## Work in progress!
 Converting to Akka HTTP.
 It's actors under the hood, so it makes sense to make it actors all the way down.
+Akka HTTP now supports HTTPS proxies, so I should be able to make this conversion

 ## Development database setup